ThomasMuel7/Projet/README.md

 ### Step 2: Create a Virtual Environment

 Make sure you are in the right repository.
-We advice you to use the unzip directory of the lab.
+We advice you to use the unzipped directory of the lab (the project directory).
 Then run this command :

 #### macOS / Linux
 ```bash